czottmann/obsidian-copy-search-url/README.md

 ## Please note

 This plugin adds functionality (a button) to a core plugin.
-The jury's out whether that a idea is a wise one, tho — either way, here we are. ;)
+The jury's out on whether that idea is a wise one, tho — either way, here we are. ;)

 I wanted this functionality for a while so I've built it myself.
 It was a good learning experience for me.